 For dinner, I’d go always back to Little Pine, the vegan restaurant on Rowena in Silver Lake that is owned by the musician Moby.
 After a shaky initial opening, the food there is now full of flavour, served family style, and you really do want to try everything.

 Finally, I’d hopefully have enough energy to visit Footsie’s bar on Figeroa in Cypress Park.
-Taken over once the original owner died, the local vibe of the bar remains intact, just being far enough off the beaten track that sardonic millennials don’t come and ruin the vibe.
+Local vibe of the bar remains intact, just some friendly young millennials that surely can give you a fake id review about the false id they used to get in with.
 There’s a pool table, a row of comfy booths, and dancing in the middle of the room to djs playing 50s and 60s RnB and garage rock.
 And – oh look!
 There’s the barbers from Vinny’s hanging out there having a beer, it’s their favourite bar too.

 Gary is artist manager at Monotone Inc in LA for The Kills, Priests and The Pearl Hart’s.
 We strongly urge crime fiction fans to follow him on Instagram for excellent reading recommendations and great cover art.